 How layer order works

-Think of each element—like a video, image, or text—as a book in a stack.
+Think of each layer as a book in a stack.
 The one on top is what your audience sees first; anything underneath might be hidden unless you move it or make the upper layers transparent.

-You can manage and rearrange layers from the timeline, Layer panel, or scene editor to control what appears where.
-For example, place a text layer above a video clip to keep the text layer visible, or move a background image to the back so other visuals appear on top of it.
+Manage and rearrange layers from the timeline, Properties panel, or scene editor to control what appears where.
+For example, place a text layer above a video clip to keep the text visible, or move a background image to the back so other visuals appear on top.

 For visual layers that span multiple scenes, layer order is determined by the first scene where the layer appears.
 That order carries over unless you change it manually in the scene editor.